xvs03/openhab-my-notes/README.md

 # openhab-my-notes
 Notes I made while working with Openhab.

-Note: the documentation is written in German with your own words.
+Note: The documentation is written in German with my own words.

 If I have used important sources, they are attached.